manit77/node-webserver/README.md

 # node-webserver

 Example NodeJS with Express webserver configured with cors and a public file directory.
+Show cases various technologies for automated builds and deployment.

+Technologies used:

+1. GitLab yaml config for CI/CD
+2. Shell scripting for building TypeScript projects
+3. Go script for reading config files, building docker images, publishing to a docker registry, deploying to docker swarm

 ## Description: